Donate Now

 Programs Coordinator

-through Senior Groceries, Kidspack, or packing food boxes for pickup.
-I have really enjoyed getting to know all the staff, volunteers, donors and customers that come
+After working as the Food Rescue Coordinator for four years, I was excited to step into the role of Programs Coordinator.
+My main responsibility is distributing food whether that is through Senior Groceries, Kidspack, or packing food boxes for pickup.
+I have really enjoyed getting to know all the staff, volunteers, donors and customers that come in on a daily basis.

 Hobbies: I spend a lot of my time playing ultimate frisbee!
-I also enjoy cooking, working out,
+I also enjoy cooking, working out, listening to audiobooks, and traveling!

-Previous work experience: I worked in agriculture labs at MSU for three years after graduating
+Previous work experience: I worked in agriculture labs at MSU for three years after graduating from the University of Montana.
+My work ranged from taking soil samples to blow-drying bumblebees.

 Nick Savage,